 - While holding

 Ctrl+Shift, click any two points two draw a circle or ellipse centered on the first point.

-Activate the Random Mode using the dice button on the tool bar to have the Stamp Brush paint with random tiles from the tile stamp.
+- Activate the Random Mode using the dice button on the Tool Options toolbar to have the Stamp Brush paint with random tiles from the tile stamp.
 The probability of each tile depends on how often it occurred on the tile stamp, as well as the probability set on each tile in the Tileset Editor.

 The Terrain Brush allows for efficient editing with a certain type of corner-based terrain transitions.
 Setting it up requires associating terrain information with your tiles, which is described in detail in Using the Terrain Tool.

 Similarly to the Stamp Brush, you can draw lines by holding